Canada–North Korea relations: History

 Official contact began in 1947 when Canada participated in the United Nations Commission overseeing election in Korea.
 Canada formally recognized the Republic of Korea in 1949 and the Democratic People's Republic in 2000.

 When the war broke out between North and South Korea in 1950, Canada sent 26,971 military personnel to Korea as part of United Nations Command, the third largest contingent behind the United States and the United Kingdom; 516 Canadians died in the war.

 On 25 May 2010, Canada suspended diplomatic relations with North Korea over its alleged role in the sinking of ROKS Cheonan.

 In December 2018, Michael Spavor, a Canadian consultant who worked with North Korea was arrested for alleged espionage in China.
 Michael Spavor had strong personal ties with North Korean leader Kim Jong Un.
 Michael Spavor founded a non-profit organization facilitating cooperation and cross-cultural exchange with North Korea.
 The reasoning as to why China would go after Spavor, a friend of North Korea, is unclear despite China's and North Korea's allegiance.
 However, Meng Wanzhou, a chief financial officer of Huawei and the daughter of the CEO of Huawei, was arrested in Canada for fraudulently violating sanctions that prohibited trade with Iran.
 The South Korean news outlet that tracks North Korea said that both "Spavor and Kovrig are being detained arbitrarily and vowed to continue to call for their immediate release."

 Canadian NGOs

 CanKor is one organization contributing to the dialogue over Canada's role with DPR Korea., as well as Michael Spavor's Peaktu Cultural Exchange with North Korea.
 The only known source is Michael Spavor's LinkedIn page, which posts opportunities for business and cultural exchange.
 However, there are no current postings.

 Humanitarian aid

 There are a small number of organizations providing aid to DPR Korea.
 First Steps is a Vancouver-based Christian development organization.

 Canadian Foodgrains Bank is a partnership of Canadian churches and church-based agencies.

-Mennonite Central Committee is also a well known organization that provides aid to the impoverished Korean nation.
+Mennonite Central Committee is also an organization that provides aid to the impoverished Korean nation.